zigzag-alchemist/RamaIdlerClockworkCover/README.md

 ![Step_7](Images/Step_7_Screw_Control_Gear_Into_M3Nut.png)

-8. The `Outer_Cover.stl` has small catches and can simply be pressed on until you hear a click
+8. The `[a]_Outer_Cover_x2.stl` has small catches and can simply be pressed on until you hear a click
-    1. *Side Note: The `Outer_Cover.stl` is there to prevent the 10T gears from screwing outwards when the belts are completely loosened.
-During normal operation with tension on the belts the `Outer_Cover.stl` it purely aesthetic and may indeed be left off entirely if desired*
+    1. *Side Note: The `[a]_Outer_Cover_x2.stl` is there to prevent the 10T gears from screwing outwards when the belts are completely loosened.
+During normal operation with tension on the belts the `[a]_Outer_Cover_x2.stl` it purely aesthetic and may indeed be left off entirely if desired*
 ![Step_8](Images/Step_8_Press_On_Outer_Cover_Until_Click.png)

 9. To increase tension on the belts the exposed control screw must be turned anti-clockwise (and to decrease tension, clockwise).
 The gear mechanism reverses the tensioning direction from that of the standard Rama Idler